moehriegitt/hob3l/doc/scadformat.md

     walls.
   * Each edge must have exactly two adjacent faces.

-BUG: At the moment, this only works correctly of all face polygons are convex.
+BUG: At the moment, this only works correctly if all face polygons are convex.

 ### rotate